Origin hypotheses of the Croats: Slavic theory

 The range of Slavic ceramics of the Prague-Penkovka culture marked in red, all known ethnonyms of Croats are within this area.
-Presumable migration routes of Croats are indicated by arrows, per V.V.
-Sedov (1979).
+Presumable migration routes of Croats are indicated by arrows, per V. V. Sedov (1979).

 Migration routes of White Croats from White Croatia.

-The Slavic theory, in extreme form also known as Pan-Slavic theory, about the idea that the Slavs came to Illyricum from Poland is dating at least since the 12th century.
+The Slavic theory, in extreme form also known as the Pan-Slavic theory, is the idea that the Slavs came to Illyricum from Poland dating back at least to the 12th century.
 With the development of Croatian historiography since the 17th century was elaborated in realistic terms, and considered Croats as one of the Slavic groups which settled in their modern-day homeland during the migration period.
 Constantine the VII's work was particularly researched by the 17th century historian Ivan Lučić, who concluded that the Croats came from White Croatia on the other side of the Carpathian mountains, in "Sarmatia" ("Poland", placing them in Eastern Galicia), with which historians today mostly agree upon.

-In the late 19th century, the most significant impact on the future historiography had Franjo Rački, and the intellectual and political circle around Josip Juraj Strossmayer.
-Rački's view of the unified arrival of the Croats and Serbs to the "partially empty house", fit the ideological Yugoslavism and Pan-Slavism.
+In the late 19th century, the most significant impacts on future historiography was the work of Franjo Rački, and the intellectual and political circle around Josip Juraj Strossmayer.
+Rački's view of the unified arrival of the Croats and Serbs to the "partially empty house", fit the ideological frameworks of Yugoslavism and Pan-Slavism.
 The ideas by Rački were furtherly developed by historian Ferdo Šišić in his seminal work History of the Croats in the Age of the Croat Rulers (1925).
 The work is considered as the foundation stone for later historiography.
 However, in the first and second Yugoslavia, the Pan-Slavic (pure-Slavic) theory was particularly emphasized because of the political context and was the only officially accepted theory by the regime, while other theories which attributed non-Slavic origin and components were ignored and not accepted, and even their supporters, because of also political reasons, were persecuted (Milan Šufflay, Kerubin Šegvić, Ivo Pilar).
 The official theory also ignored some historical sources, like the account of Constantine VII, and considered that the Croats and Serbs were the same Slavic people who arrived in one and the same migration, and unwilling to consider foreign elements in those separate societies.
 There were Yugoslavian scholars like Ferdo Šišić and Nada Klaić who allowed limited non-Slavic origin of certain elements in Croatian ethnogenesis, but they were usually connected with the Pannonian Avars and Bulgars.
 The main difficulty of the Pan-Slavic theory was the Croatian ethnonym which could not be derived from the Slavic language.

 The Slavic theory about the 7th century migration from Zakarpattia or Lesser Poland remains the mainstream historiographical and archaeological theory.
-According to extensive folklore and other studies by Radoslav Katičić the Slavdom of the Croats is unquestionable, as well survival of some autochthonous elements, while the Iranian origin of their ethnonym is the least unlikely.
+According to extensive folklore and other studies by Radoslav Katičić, the Slavdom of the Croats is unquestionable, as well as the survival of some autochthonous elements, while the Iranian origin of their ethnonym is the least unlikely.
 With this conclusion also agreed other scholars like Ivo Goldstein, and John Van Antwerp Fine Jr.